Plan Your Visit

 The first floor of each building on campus and the gardens are all handicap accessible.

-Allow an hour and a half for the tour guide to lead you through the tours of the Coke Museum, the Biedenharn Home, and the Bible Museum.
+Allow an hour and a half for the tour guide to lead you through the tours of the Coke Museum and Coca-Cola memorabilia collection, the Biedenharn Home, and the Bible Museum.
 The Elsong Gardens tour is self-guided and you are free to stay as long as you like.
 You will want to enjoy a 5¢ Coke in the Coke Museum or the gardens as well.
 Please limit to one 5¢ Coke per paid tour.
 With prior notice, special presentations can be arranged for visitors.

 Photography is very popular in the gardens.
 We invite you to bring your hand-held camera and take snapshots on the terrace, near one of the colorful seasonal urns, or near one of the many fountains located throughout the garden.
 Please review our Complete Photography Guidelines.